YIZHE12/DataScienceMakeEasy/machine_learning/ensemble/README.md

 All the sample weight need to be rescaled to make it sum up to 1 before each iteration.

+We can either used a weighted gini index for the next tree or we can resample the data with weights and use the normal gini index formular.

 #### Gradient Boosting Decision Tree (GBDT)